Topics Covered in this Blog:

 At USA Vein Clinics, we care about your vein health.
 Whether you have signs of early venous insufficiency or late-stage symptoms, minimally invasive vein treatment can help.
 Most of our state-of-the-art outpatient procedures can be performed in only 15 to 30 minutes.
 Afterward, you can leave immediately and return to most normal activities.

 To learn more about your treatment options, schedule an initial consultation today.
-We offer consultations at over 90 clinic locations across the country, along with virtual doctor appointments.
-No matter where you choose to schedule your visit, we look forward to helping you take back control of your life.
+We offer consultations at over 160 clinic locations across the country, along with virtual doctor appointments.
+No matter where you schedule your visit, we look forward to helping you regain happier and healthier legs.